Hair loss and why it happens

 Hair loss treatments are intended for promoting the growth of healthy strong hair or hiding the process of hair loss for aesthetic reasons.
 Those unable or unwilling to take medications for the problem can always wear a wig or a hairpiece.
 A professionally made wig or hairpiece should be used to cover the areas of the scalp with thinner hair and will look exactly like your natural hair.
 A surgery is another option.
 There are hair transplants (with hair plugs removed from the back of your scalp and then implanted into the bald areas of the scalp) and scalp reduction surgeries (bald skin areas removed and the space closed with hair-covered patches of scalp).
 Since surgical procedures are usually quite painful and costly, most people prefer taking drugs like Propecia and Rogaine.
 Rogaine is a topical remedy that helps to regrow hair and prevent further hair loss, while Propecia is available as pills, helping to slow the process of hair loss, resuming the growth of thicker healthier hair.

 Dutas is not safe to be used by pregnant or breastfeeding woman, especially since it's intended for male patients only.
-For urination problems related to an enlarged prostate, Dutas should be taken once a day$1.03
+It usually takes up to three months for the patient to notice a considerable improvement in the symptoms or their partial disappearance$1.03